ospalh/anki-addons/pages/Download audio.md

 downloaded.
 The texts, as well as the language to use, can be changed before the request is send.

+For most downloads, the dialog has one edit field for the text and one edit field for the language code.
+Use this to change what is sent to fetch the audio.
+In the exapmle, you will get more re

 ## Review

 After the download, click here, here, or here.

+“” “” “” “” “”

 ## Languages